What You Can Expect

 Do not store your passport or I-20 or DS-2019 or other immigration documents in your baggage or luggage.

-- If your baggage is lost or delayed, you will be unable to present the documents at your port of entry.
-As a result, you may not be able to enter the United States.
+If your baggage is lost or delayed, you will be unable to present the needed documents and may not be able to enter the United States.

 - Your passport, valid for at least six months into the future;